Algebraic Overshear Density Property: Introduction

 \subsection{The new notion}

-The aim of this paper is to introduce a new notion of largeness of the holomorphic automorphism group of an affine algebriac manifold.
+The aim of this paper is to introduce a new notion of largeness of the holomorphic automorphism group of an affine algebraic manifold.
 We call it \emph{algebraic overshear density property}.
-It is stronger than the algebraic density property, in fact it implies both the density property and flexibility in the sense of Arzhantsev et al.\ \cite{A-Z}.
+It is stronger than the algebraic density property, in fact it implies both the density property and the notion of flexibility introduced by Arzhantsev et al.\ \cite{A-Z}*{p.~768}.
 We are confident that this is the correct notion to generalize the geometric constructions known for $\CC^n$ using both the ``nice projection property'' and Anders{\'e}n--Lempert Theory to an affine-algebraic manifold $X$.
-Moreover our notion fits in the modern point of view of affine algebraic geometry concentrating on LNDs and the group $\saut{X}$ generated by their flows.
-In addition to the powerful Anders\'en--Lempert Theorem we have the theory of locally nilpotent derivations, for example the existence of partial quotients \cite{partquot} to our disposal, which hopefully can replace the use of shears in the ``precomposition with a shear'' trick.
+Moreover, our notion fits in the modern point of view of affine algebraic geometry concentrating on LNDs and the group $\saut(X)$ generated by their flows.
+In addition to the powerful Anders\'en--Lempert Theorem we have the theory of locally nilpotent derivations to our disposal, for example, the existence of a quotient $\pi \colon X \to X//G_a$ which often is affine (e.g. see section \ref{emb}) and is a geometric quotient when restricted to a Zariski open subset \cite{partquot}*{Theorem 4.4}.
+This can be used to replace the use of shears in the ``precomposition with a shear'' trick.

 The paper grew out of a discussion at the conference \emph{Frontiers in Elliptic Holomorphic Geometry} held in Jevnaker which brought together researchers from affine algebraic geometry and elliptic holomorphic geometry.
 The idea to introduce a new notion closing the gap between different versions of flexibility in the two areas is due to Finnur L\'arusson to whom we express our sincere gratitude.
-We also thank him for careful reading a first manuscript and proposing Problem 5.1.
+We also thank him for the careful reading a first manuscript and proposing Problem \ref{problemFLEXAD}.